Understanding Low Water Pressure in Sydney Homes

 High Water Pressure Problems

-While less common complaints, excessive pressure (above 80 PSI) causes serious problems:
+Whilst less commonly reported, excessive pressure (above 80 PSI) causes serious problems:

 - Damaged washers and seals causing leaks